jeff-hykin/deno-tree-sitter/README.md

 # The Tree Sitter for Deno!

-This is a patched+extended version of the [web-tree-sitter](https://github.com/tree-sitter/tree-sitter/tree/master/lib/binding_web) made to run on Deno, the web, while being bundler-friendly.
+This is a patched+extended version of the [web-tree-sitter](https://github.com/tree-sitter/tree-sitter/tree/master/lib/binding_web) made to be bundler-friendly and run on Deno and the web.

 # Usage: How do I __ ?